 The CPU performance gap is pretty small between the Snapdragon 765G and the Snapdragon 855 when it comes to single-core performance.
 But the Snapdragon 855 streaks ahead when it comes to multi-core results, owing to it offering more heavyweight CPU cores.
 We also see a pretty big gap when it comes to graphical performance.

-In other words, those wanting to play the most advanced games and emulators at a smooth framerate might want to buy a Snapdragon 865 or Snapdragon 855 phone.
+In other words, those wanting to play the most advanced games and emulators at a smooth framerate might want to buy a phone with a flagship processor like Snapdragon 888, for example.
 But the Pixel 5’s chipset should still deliver great performance in general and in most games.
 In fact, as noted in his review, David didn’t notice any lag or slowdown with general usage.

 Google Pixel 5 vs Pixel 4: What’s new?